pockerman/probability_and_statistics_notes/README.md

 ## Creating a book

 You can create a book from the notes using <a href="https://quarto.org/">Quarto</a>.
-You can preview the book by using
+You can preview the book by using the following

 ```
 quarto preview

 ```

-on the top level directory of the project
+on the top level directory of the project.

 ## Requirements